How Many Participants Do You Need for a User Test?

 Testing a small sample lets you identify problems quickly, fix them, then retest with a new set of participants after corrections.

-Recruiting, organizing, and analyzing a user test can be costly and time-consuming.
+Recruiting, organising, and analysing a user test can be costly and time-consuming.

-Working with a small number of participants helps maximize
+Working with a small number of participants helps maximise

 return on investment.